segmentio/segment-docs/src/connections/destinations/catalog/datarangers/index.md

 ---
 rewrite: true
-title: DataRangers
+title: BytePlus
 beta: true
 ---

-DataRangers provides product analytics for mobile and web applications, including event/retention/funnel/error analysis, user segmentation, user paths, behavior lookup, A/B testing, and other functions.
+BytePlus provides product analytics for mobile and web applications, including event/retention/funnel/error analysis, user segmentation, user paths, behavior lookup, A/B testing, and other functions.

-In addition to the docs below, please reference the [DataRangers integration guide](https://datarangers.com/help/doc?lid=4938&did=134055/){:target="_blank"}.
+In addition to the docs below, please reference the [BytePlus integration guide](https://docs.byteplus.com/data-intelligence/docs/sdk-integration-1){:target="_blank"}.

-This destination is maintained by DataRangers.
-For any issues with the destination, please [contact the DataRangers Support team](mailto:support@byteplus.com)
+This destination is maintained by BytePlus.
+For any issues with the destination, please [contact the BytePlus Support team](mailto:support@byteplus.com)

 Getting Started